puli/docs.puli.io/web-assets.rst

     $ puli target set-default staging

-When you run ``puli web install``, your resources will be installed in the staging target now.
+When you run ``puli asset install``, your assets will be installed in the staging target now.

 Parallel Install Targets
 ------------------------

 In the previous section, we created multiple install targets, but only used one at a time.
-You can also assign your resources to different install targets at the same time.
-This is useful, for example, if you want to serve some resources from your own server and others from a CDN:
+You can also assign your assets to different install targets at the same time.
+This is useful, for example, if you want to serve some assets from your own server and others from a CDN:

 .. code-block:: text